Article Created: December 2019

 Have you ever read the same paragraph a dozen times but still didn't feel like you processed any of it?
 Now imagine that feeling 24/7 and multiply by ten.
 That's what it's like to read with ADHD.

-Reading has always been a major challenge for me.
+Reading has always been a massive challenge for me.
 I often took two to three times longer than my peers to finish reading assignments when I was growing up.
-And I always scored below average in many reading comprehension assignments.
+And I consistently scored below average in many reading comprehension assignments.